The Asylum Process in Ireland

 Refugee Legal Service (RLS)

 The Refugee Legal Service is the office established by the Legal Aid Board to provide a low-cost, independent and confidential legal service to asylum seekers at all stages of the asylum process.
-The RLS can provide advice to applicants before submission of the ORAC questionnaire or prior to attendance at interview and can also make written submissions to ORAC in support of an application.
-In addition, the RLS can provide representation before the RAT and in some cases it can assist with judicial review proceedings and with immigration and deportation matters.
+The RLS can provide advice to applicants before submission of their questionnaire to the IPO or prior to attendance at interview and can also make written submissions to the IPO in support of an application.
+In addition, the RLS can provide representation before IPAT and in some cases it can assist with judicial review proceedings and with immigration and deportation matters.

 For more information on the RLS please visit

 Garda National Immigration Bureau (GNIB)

 The Garda National Immigration Bureau is responsible for all Garda operations that involve immigration matters in the State, including the enforcement of deportation orders issued by the Minister for Justice and Equality.

 GNIB is also responsible for the registration of all non-nationals (people who are not citizens of the EU, the European Economic Area or Switzerland).
 All non-nationals must register with GNIB and receive a card, which a person must keep with him/her at all times.

 For more information on GNIB and GNIB cards please visit

 Leave to remain is a status which may be granted at the discretion of the Minister for Justice and Equality to persons who are not deemed eligible for refugee status or subsidiary protection but who are permitted to remain lawfully in Ireland on humanitarian grounds or for some other compelling reason.